 The Advanced Trauma Nursing Course

-The ATNC is a 4 day course for registered nurses, paramedics* and ODP's*.
-It provides an opportunity to develop the knowledge, skill and attitude necessary to care for the trauma patient, and is recognized as an appropriate preparation for achieving Level 2 National Major Trauma Nursing Competencies (NMTNG 2016).
+The ATNC is a 3-day course for registered nurses, paramedics* and ODP's*.
+It follows the patient journey from preparing for their arrival, through the resuscitation phase of their care.
+It provides an opportunity to develop the knowledge, skill and attitude necessary to care for the trauma patient and is recognized as an appropriate preparation for achieving Level 2 National Major Trauma Nursing Competencies (NMTNG 2016).
 The "team approach" is encouraged through shared learning with doctors on the Advanced Trauma Life Support Course (ATLS®).
-In this respect the ATNC is unique in the UK in being able to combine with full medical ATLS® course and promote multidisciplinary learning in the management of the trauma patient.
-The ATNC incorporates e-learning modules developed specifically for ATNC which further enhances the learning opportunities on the course.
+In this respect the ATNC is unique in the UK in being able to combine with the full medical ATLS® course and promote multidisciplinary learning in the management of the trauma patient.
+The ATNC has access to the ATLS® e-learning modules, which cover the knowledge component of ATLS®.
+In addition, nurses will complete pre-course learning in the ATNC manual.

 ATNC and ATLS® manuals are sent to candidates approximately four weeks before the course starts.
-Candidates are expected to know the content in detail before commencement of the course.
-The ATNC course incorporates e-learning modules developed specifically for the course and further enhances the learning opportunities in the course
+Candidates are expected to have completed the pre-course learning prior to the start of the course.

+On the ATLS® days, the nurses work in small groups with medical candidates on the ATLS® course.
+Unfolding scenarios are used to structure the learning, so that candidates can apply their knowledge from the pre-course learning in clinical simulations.
+Interactive discussions are also used to cover the approaches to teamwork and managing trauma at the extremes of age.
 To complete the course successfully, the candidate must be able to perform an assessment of the simulated trauma victim, using principles learned on the course.
-Guiding a competent doctor, played by a faculty member, they should identify the key life-threatening problems, initiate appropriate management and ensure that no further harm comes to the patient.
-In addition, the candidate’s theoretical knowledge is tested using a Multiple Choice Questionnaire (MCQ), which has a pass mark of 80%.
+They will need to be able to identify key life-threatening problems, initiate appropriate management and ensure that no further harm comes to the patient within the scope of practice.
+In addition, the candidate’s theoretical knowledge is tested using a Multiple-Choice Questionnaire (MCQ), which has a pass mark of 80%.

 *ATNC provides trauma education to Registered Nurses working in trauma teams.
 However, to meet the educational needs of a changing workforce in trauma teams it is possible for health care professional from other groups (EG Paramedics and Operating Department Practitioners) to complete ATNC.